clearclaw/pyver/README.md

     description = "Something that does something...",
     ...etc.
 ```

+And that will produce _public version identifiers_:

+'''
+major.minor.patch[.dev1]
+'''

 Unfortunately the git commit fingerprint can't be expressed in the
 patch-level for public versions per PEP 440, and so that has to be